Trusted-Issuer-Registry-2023/tir2023-prototype/README.md

 Docker compose is setup to run the Vue frontend with an nginx server, the Express backend and a Redis database as a whole.

-**Don't forget to first create appropriate .env files for frontend and backend (.env for frontend, .env.docker for backend).**
+**Don't forget to first create appropriate .env files for frontend and backend (.env for frontend, .env.docker for backend).
+Example .env.example files exist in both the frontend/ and backend/ directory.**

 `docker compose up`